 The Montebelo Gorongosa Lodge & Safari is the only lodge in Gorongosa.
 They have several types of accommodation, from camping to bungalows and villas.
 For those looking for extra adventure and remoteness experience you can stay at the Gorongosa Fly Camp (part of Montebelo).
 It is basically a remote tented camp, for a maximum of 8 guests.
 The lodge offers several activities, like game drives, walking safaris, canoe safaris, boat safaris, a full day hike to Gorongosa mountain visiting waterfalls, a visit to the local community and local market at Vinho, and a full day birding in Mount Gorongosa.

 That’s a pretty amazing list of African national parks, right?
-Which one would you visit?
+Which national park in these African countries will you visit next?

 If you like this post, PIN IT!